shanmugavasanth/Module-6/Polymorphism with Classes.md

-# # 🐍 Python OOP: Polymorphism with Classes
+# 🐍 Python OOP: Polymorphism with Classes
+## NAME : Shanmuga Vasanth M
+## REG NO: 212223040191
 ## 🎯 AIM

 To create two specific classes — `Beans` and `Mango`.
 Then, create a **generic function** that can accept any object and determine its **type** (Fruit or Vegetable) and **color**, using polymorphism.